VictoriaNyakundi/VictoriaNyakundi/README.md

 - 👀 I’m interested in learning how to code as I am transitioning into a data science career.
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on data related projects.
-- 📫 How to reach me through my email address victorianyakundi@gmail.com
+- 📫 How to reach me through this platform.

 <!---
 VictoriaNyakundi/VictoriaNyakundi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.